 Watching out a little on food habits can save money as well as resources.

 Did you know, the total number of disposable cups that are manufactured globally per year is half a trillion?

-What’s worse is that these cups contains 5% of polyurethane plastic which makes these cups hard to recycle.
+What’s worse is that these cups contain 5% of polyurethane plastic which makes these cups hard to recycle.